snhobbs/DetectiveBuckPasser/install.md

 		<ul>
 		<li>Download the zip file <a>https://github.com/snhobbs/DetectiveBuckPasser/archive/master.zip</a></li>
 		<li>Unzip and ensure your working directory is the one with buckPasser.py</li>
+		<li>Get the requirements by running pip install -r requirements.txt (Make sure you are using the correct pip for your python3)</li>
 		</ul>
 	<h3>Running</h3>
 		<ul><li>Type: python3 buckPasser.py or just ./buckPasser.py</li></ul>